Overview

 custodians.
 These transfers can be one-time requests or standing requests.

-transfer.
-We maintain procedures to prevent client assets from conversion or inappropriate use by
+We maintain procedures to prevent client assets from conversion or inappropriate use by advisory

-advisory personnel.
-In addition, we review all Third Party SLOAs to ensure that there is no relation
+personnel.
+In addition, we review all Third Party SLOAs to ensure that there is no relation to IIM.

 We perform a due diligence inquiry obligation so that we have reasonable belief that the qualified